aicers/github-dashboard/docs/github-oauth-app.md

 SESSION_SECRET=$(openssl rand -hex 32)
 ```

 - `GITHUB_ALLOWED_ORG` is the GitHub organization slug used to gate access.
+After
+  the app boots, administrators can open **Settings → Organization** to choose
+  which teams or individual members are allowed to sign in.
+Until at least one
+  team or member is whitelisted, only dashboard administrators may log in.
 - `DASHBOARD_ADMIN_IDS` is an optional comma-separated list of GitHub user
   logins or node IDs that should receive admin access to organization settings.
 - `APP_BASE_URL` enables the server to build redirect URIs (GitHub requires an